John Dee

-John Dee (13 July 1527 – 1608 or 1609) was an English mathematician, astronomer, astrologer, teacher, occultist, and alchemist.
+John Dee (13 July 1527 – December 1608 or March 1609) was an English mathematician, astronomer, teacher, astrologer, occultist, and alchemist.
 He was the court astronomer for, and advisor to, Elizabeth I, and spent much of his time on alchemy, divination, and Hermetic philosophy.
 As an antiquarian, he had one of the largest libraries in England at the time.
 As a political advisor, he advocated the foundation of English colonies in the New World to form a "British Empire", a term he is credited with coining.
+Dee "promoted English overseas exploration and expansion in terms of a political and spiritual renewal at home".

-Dee eventually left Elizabeth's service and went on a quest for additional knowledge in the deeper realms of the occult and supernatural.
-He aligned himself with several individuals who may have been charlatans, travelled through Europe and was accused of spying for the English crown.
+Dee eventually left Elizabeth's service and went on a quest for knowledge of the occult and supernatural.
+He aligned himself with several individuals who may have been charlatans, travelled through Europe, and was accused of spying for the English Crown.
 Upon his return to England, he found his home and library vandalised.
-He eventually returned to the Queen's service, but was turned away when she was succeeded by James I. He died in poverty in London and his gravesite is unknown.
+He eventually returned to the Queen's service, but was turned away when she was succeeded by James I. He died in poverty in London, and his gravesite is unknown.

 Biography

 Early life

 Dee was born in Tower Ward, London, to Rowland Dee, of Welsh descent, and Johanna, daughter of William Wild.
-His surname "Dee" reflects the Welsh du (black).
+His surname "Dee" is an anglicisation of Welsh du (black).
 His grandfather was Bedo Ddu of Nant-y-groes, Pilleth, Radnorshire; John retained his connection with the locality.
 His father Roland was a mercer and gentleman courtier to Henry VIII.
-John Dee claimed descent from Rhodri the Great, 9th century ruler of Gwynedd, and constructed a pedigree accordingly.
+Dee traced descent from Rhodri the Great, 9th century ruler of Gwynedd, and constructed a pedigree accordingly.
 His family had arrived in London with Henry Tudor's coronation as Henry VII.